ayeshawaheed329/Data-Structures-Algorithms/README.md

 - **`src/`**
     - **`algorithms/`**: Contains the source code for basic algorithms using data structures.
-    - **`leetcodeProblems/`**: Provides solutions to algorithmic problems from LeetCode.
+    - **`problems/`**: Provides solutions to algorithmic problems.

-## LeetCode Problems
+## Problems

-Explore solutions to algorithmic problems from LeetCode.
-The `leetcodeProblems/` directory contains Java solutions along with explanations and comments.
+Explore solutions to algorithmic problems from LeetCode or any other open source platform.
+The `problems/` directory contains Java solutions along with explanations and comments.

 ## Contributing